-- What’s being offered and how will it benefit you?
-For instance, if you have more than one device, look for security software that covers all your devices.
+- What are your needs? – What’s being offered and how will it benefit you?
+For instance, if you have more than one device, you’ll probably want security software that covers them all.

-- Does the antivirus solution come with excellent customer support and real-time protection from malware and viruses?
-Cybercrime can happen at any time.
+- Is customer service top notch? – Does the antivirus solution come with excellent customer support and real-time protection from malware and viruses?
+This is important because cyberthreats can happen at any time.

-- Does the antivirus protection software come with data backup and parental controls?
+- What added features are available? – Does the antivirus protection software offer features like data backup and parental controls?

-- What are the differences between free antivirus and paid antivirus protection?
-Some free options may sell your information to third-party companies and open your devices to advertisements.
-A reliable security software like Norton Security not only helps keep your PC, Mac, and other devices protected, but it also comes with a 100% guarantee that, from the moment you subscribe, a Norton expert will help keep your device virus free or you’ll get a refund *.
+- How does it compare with free antivirus? – What are the differences between free antivirus and paid antivirus protection?
+For instance, some free options may sell your information to third-party companies and open your devices to advertisements.
+Bottom line: You probably want trusted antivirus security software to help keep your PC, Mac, and other devices protected.

 Key antivirus features